w3f/PSPs/psp-uri.md

 - A native fungible token of a chain. e.g. DOT on Polkadot, BTC on Bitcoin, ETH on Ethereum
 - A non-fungible token provided by a chain.
 - An instance of a non-fungible token. e.g. A particular Crypto Kitty
-- A bridgged token provided by a chain. e.g. XBTC on ChainX
+- A bridged token provided by a chain. e.g. XBTC on ChainX
 - A utility token provided by runtime modules or smart contracts. e.g. MKR on Ethereum, SDOT on ChainX
 - A service provided by a chain. e.g. DEX on exchange chain
-- A traiding pair in a exchange that provided by a chain. e.g. BTCETH pair on a DEX chain
+- A trading pair in a exchange that provided by a chain. e.g. BTCETH pair on a DEX chain

 ## Specification